-Essentials for Self-Funding A Long-Term Care Plan.....
+Essentials for A Self-Funding Long-Term Care Planning Strategy.....

 When surveys indicate less than 20% of Americans have addressed their Long-Term Care Planning needs, the vast majority of our country's retirees do not have a PLAN.
 The default, of course, is self-funding that cost, but that is not a PLAN!
 However, the choice of Self-Fund future LTC needs is significant, and that decision cannot be considered viable planning until various steps are taken.